olivierdalang/RasterBender/README.md

 - 2016-04-27 - Version 0.0.2 : the deformation is interpolated
 - 2016-05-07 - Version 0.0.3 : the transformation now uses GDAL
 - 2016-05-18 - Version 0.0.4 : bugfix with older versions of GDAL, added debug checkbox
+- 2016-05-18 - Version 0.0.5 : works with non-georeferenced rasters again

 ## Sponsors

-Many thanks to Geodeticca for sponsoring the developpement of the versions 0.0.2 and 0.0.3 of this plugin. [http://www.geodeticca.sk](http://www.geodeticca.sk)
+Many thanks to Geodeticca for sponsoring the developpement of the versions 0.0.2 through 0.0.4 of this plugin. [http://www.geodeticca.sk](http://www.geodeticca.sk)

 ## How it works (internally)